TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 3. Add perpendicular line creation through point on line
 4. Implement preview during creation
 5. Ensure perpendicular constraint is maintained
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Perpendicular lines can be created from point to line
 - Perpendicular lines can be created through points on lines
 - Preview shows during creation process
 - Perpendicularity is maintained when objects move
+- Perpendicular lines are assigned to the active layer

 **Dependencies:** 2.2